History of Jeff Bezos in Timeline

 1982: Attended Princeton University

-After graduating from high school in 1982, Bezos attended Princeton University where he initially majored in physics but later switched to electrical engineering and computer science.
+After graduating from high school in 1982, Bezos attended Princeton University.

-In 1982, Bezos was high school valedictorian, a National Merit Scholar, and a Silver Knight Award winner, and in his graduation speech, he shared his dream of mankind colonizing space.
+In 1982, Bezos was high school valedictorian, a National Merit Scholar, and a Silver Knight Award winner.

 1982: Bezos Expressed Interest in Space Colonization

-In 1982, during his high school valedictorian speech and a subsequent Miami Herald interview, an 18-year-old Jeff Bezos expressed his vision to build space hotels, amusement parks, and colonies, aiming to preserve Earth by relocating resource-intensive activities to space.
+In 1982, during his high school valedictorian speech and a subsequent Miami Herald interview, the 18-year-old Bezos expressed an interest in building hotels, amusement parks, and colonies in orbit to preserve Earth from resource depletion.

-After graduating from college in 1986, Bezos was offered jobs at Intel, Bell Labs, and Andersen Consulting, among others.
+After Bezos graduated from college in 1986, he was offered jobs at Intel, Bell Labs, and Andersen Consulting, among others.

 1986: Graduation from Princeton University

-In 1986, Bezos graduated from Princeton University with a degree in engineering and subsequently began working on Wall Street in related fields.
+In 1986, Bezos graduated from Princeton University with a degree in engineering.

 From 1988 to 1990, Bezos transitioned into the banking industry when he became a product manager at Bankers Trust.